What is Rotary?

 For more details use the tab "What we do" at the top of this home page.

 We were formed in 1993, just after the Preston Guild of 1992 - hence the name.

 For more information:

-Contact us through this web site (using the red e-mail symbol (contact us) at the top of this page) or by 'phoning our Club Secretary on 01772 697480.
+Contact us through this web site (using the e-mail symbol (labelled Contact) at the top of this page) or by 'phoning our Club Secretary on 01772 697480.

 Meetings and events happening soon

 Friday 18th January 07.15